HoneyHanny/clerk-test/README.md

 ### Expected Behaviors

-- Should return redirect to login
+- Should redirect to login
 - Should return test data
 - Should return hello world